stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 with `fix/` to the Stacks Blockchain reference implementation, hosted at https://github.com/blockstack/stacks-blockchain.
-2. The branch will be submitted as a pull-request to the `master` branch, and will be reviewed and approved by at least two blockchain engineers, representing both the Stacks Foundation and at least one other major Stacks ecosystem entity.
+2. The branch will be submitted as a pull-request to the `master` branch, and will be reviewed and approved by at least two members of the Stacks Core Developers group.
-3. If warranted, an unofficial announcement will be made to various public avenues where Stacks miners are known to gather, such as the Stacks Discord server or the Stacks forum (https://forum.stacks.org), in order to inform them that the source code to the fix is available to be built.
+3. If warranted, an unofficial announcement will be made to various public avenues where Stacks miners are known to gather, such as the Stacks Discord server or the Stacks forum (https://forum.stacks.org), in order to inform them that the source code to the fix is available to be inspected, built, and tested.
 4. A build process will be triggered to produce pre-built binaries for users to download.
 5. Once the binaries are available, a cryptographically-signed email will be